auth0/docs/articles/appliance/webtasks.md

 * `eval`: provides the best performance, but is the least secure of the three available modes;
 * `auth0-sandbox`: provides better performance that `node_sandbox`, improved isolation over `eval`, and offers a greater number of Node.js modules for use with your custom code.

 **Note**: Only one sandbox mode may be selected at any given time (for example, you may not run selected rules in one sandbox and other rules in another sandbox).
+If you would like to change the sandbox mode, please discuss this with your Auth0 Customer Success Engineer.

 ## Code Compatibility